rtechair/ZonalControlSimulator/Controllers/README.md

 0. Controller: Abstract class

-1. Limiter: for each zone to simulate, e.g. a zone named *zone1*, a JSON file has to be located in ZonalControlSimulator/Settings/Limiter*zone1*.json.
+1. **Limiter**: for each zone to simulate, e.g. a zone named *zone1*, a JSON file has to be located in ZonalControlSimulator/Settings/Limiter*zone1*.json.
 This JSON file corresponds to the setting of this controller.
 The parameters of the JSON file that can be changed are, they are expressed in percentage, i.e. 0.1 means 10%:
     - <ins>IncreaseCurtPercentEchelon</ins>: curtailment control value to **increase** the curtailment state of all generators in the zone
     - <ins>DecreaseCurtPercentEchelon</ins>: curtailment control value to **decrease** the curtailment state of all generators in the zone
     - <ins>UpperThresholdPercent</ins>: if at least one line of the zone has its power flow **over** the **upper** threshold, then the controller takes a control to **increase** the curtailment of all generators in the zone.
 The control is equal to the value of <ins>IncreaseCurtPercentEchelon</ins>